adelynflowers/arcadeskirmishclub/docs/events/2026-escalation-league.md

 ### Start Hobbying

-With your entry fee paid and the materials prepared to amass your army, you can start hobbying!
+With the materials prepared to amass your army, you can start hobbying!
 See the details for your specific game for next steps.

 ## Game Specific Rules